0dan0/qr/docs/control/actions/README.md

 The geek factor is highest in this section.
 This is not a Turing-complete language, but it can get many interesting capture control jobs done.
 There are save and load commands, additive metadata and clock time conditionals

 * **!SAVEname=script**  e.g. !SAVEdaily=dPmP!12:00S!Ldaily - a save script called ‘daily’ that repeatedly shots one photo every day at noon.
 * **!Lname**  e.g. !LnightLapse - load add run a script called nightLapse
 * **oAxxxx=1** e.g. oAMETA=1  --  to implement a basic counter in metadata
 * **\<timeCMD**  e.g. \<09:00!30R!Lother - if current time is less than 9am, wait 30mins and loop, otherwise load script called ‘other’.
 * **\>timeCMD** e.g. !SM9\>22:00!R - do motion detection until 10PM, then stop
 * **\>timeA\<timeBcmdTrue~cmdFalse** e.g. mP>06:00<20:00!180SQ~!06:00S!R - If time is between 06:00 and 20:00 take a photo in 180 seconds else start a 6am, repeat.

+Known Issue: The saved and load scripts can't support conditionals, as the '<' and '>' characters, nor are '"' characters supported in scripts.
+This oversight will hopefully be addressed in a future Labs build.
+So scripts are currently limited to a simple series of actions.

 # Experiment Here